naman-goyall/LBlissCrawler/README.md

 ### README.md

-# Video Scraper & Notification Script
+# LBlissCrawler

 ## Introduction

-This Python script logs into the specified website, scrapes information about the latest video available, and sends email notifications if a new video is detected.
-The script uses Selenium for web scraping, `smtplib` for email notifications, and stores data in a JSON file to keep track of the last fetched video.
+**LBlissCrawler** is a Python script designed to automate the process of logging into the [Leela Bliss](https://leelabliss.org) website, scraping information about the latest videos, and sending email notifications if a new video is detected.
+This tool ensures that users are kept up-to-date with new content as it is published on the site.

 ---